wbalmer/petitRADTRANS/docs/content/contributing.rst

         test_my_feature()  # generate the reference comparison file, then test the function Benchmark.deactivate_reference_file_generation()
 7. Launch ``tox`` to be sure that everything went right.

+.. tip:: If your test failed with ``tox``:

+    - You can execute your test function in a Python console to help you debug it faster.
+    - If you used the recommended ``Benchmark`` workflow, you can also use the generated error files to help you.

 Resetting all reference files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~